-Our waste management's mission is to identify and mitigate risks and hazards with the aim of achieving zero incidents, zero injuries, and zero spills or environmental harm.
+The objective of our waste management policy is to identify and mitigate risks and hazards with the aim of achieving zero incidents, zero injuries, and zero spills or environmental harm.
 We are dedicated to the safe handling and management of all non-hazardous and hazardous materials, and all employees are responsible for appropriate waste management.

 We are dedicated to high environmental standards and expect all employees to be familiar with and comply with the contents of this policy.
 We are committed to providing a safe and healthy work environment.
 We comply with all applicable laws, regulations, and requirements associated with our environmental obligations and impact.
-We are committed to the continual improvement of all environmental impacts associated with our operations.
+We strive for the continual improvement of all environmental impacts associated with our operations.
 We are committed to the prevention of pollution in all aspects of our business activities, as well as a sustainable approach to the development and provision of our products and services.